arunsun4048/parkn/README.md

 # parkn
-Back end for mobile app
+Back end for mobile app for parking